markmester/CF-Apache-WebLogs/README.md

 ## Notes:
 -   This pipeline completed up to the NiFi input stage.
-Still need to parse logs and send the EMR/Redshift.
+Still need to parse logs and send to EMR/Redshift.